-As late as 2019, only 1 in 4 banks or credit unions had one, according to a study from Cornerstone Advisors, a banking consulting firm.
+As late as 2019, only 1 in 4 banks or credit unions had a digital transformation strategy, according to a study from Cornerstone Advisors, a banking consulting firm.
 Then came COVID-19, which presented multiple digital challenges, from accelerating consumer demand for digital apps and services to connecting employees working from home.

 In response, many banks and other financial institutions are keen to become digital innovators, says Ron Shevlin, Cornerstone’s director of research.